 The meta description is extremely important.
 Use as many descriptive, important words from your project here as possible so that search engine users can find your site.
 Again, pay attention to the length meter.

 Now, click on the circles-connected-by-lines button on the left side of the Yoast plugin.

 Here is where you customize the text that will appear on Facebook and Twitter when someone shares the link to your site.
 The social networks create a 'card' with the text and image, so it's important that what you put here gives an accurate representation of your project and site.

 Fill out the fields for both the Facebook and Twitter tab, and then click the big blue 'Update' button to save the changes.

 EditUI makes it pretty easy to display your special project site on your newspaper website.
-Special thanks to Rachel Kilroy from the Columbus Dispatch for writing these instructions.
+Special thanks to national projects designer Rachel Kilroy for writing these instructions.